 - Try a heat pack or warm compress on the affected area

 - If the arm feels hot and sore, try an ice pack wrapped in a towel

 - Take a painkiller, such as paracetamol or ibuprofen

-Serious allergic reactions, or anaphylaxis, to the flu vaccines is very rare, but healthcare staff giving the injections are trained to deal with any adverse reactions.
+Serious allergic reactions, and anaphylaxis, to the flu vaccines is very rare, but healthcare staff administering the injections are trained to deal with any adverse reactions.

 Don't have the flu jab if:

 - You have had a serious allergic reaction to a flu jab in the past

 - You have a severe allergy to hen’s eggs - it may be possible to have an egg-free flu vaccination.